lusimoncelli/difusion-moleculas/README.md

-# Simple Molecular Difussion Model
+# Simple Molecular Diffusion Model

-Simple molecular difussion model, based on the following principles:
+Simple molecular diffusion model, based on the following principles:
 - Movement is random and passive
 - Particles move from the zone with a higher concentration to the lower one
 - Space distribution is normal